waldnzwrld/yarns-loom/yarns/MANUAL.md

 ### Hold pedal
 - Instead of a global latch state, each part can respond to the hold pedal in its own way
 - Screen periodically shows tick marks to show the state of the 6 newest keys, and how the hold pedal is affecting them
-  - Bottom-half tick: key is manually held, will stop when released
+  - Bottom-half tick: key is manually held, and will stop when released
-  - Full-height tick: key is manually held, will be sustained when released
+  - Full-height tick: key is manually held, and will be sustained when released
-  - Steady top-half tick: key is sustained, will continue after the next key-press
+  - Steady top-half tick: key is sustained, and will continue after the next key-press
-  - Blinking top-half tick: key is sustained, will be stopped by the next key-press
+  - Blinking top-half tick: key is sustained, and will be stopped by the next key-press
 - New `HP (HOLD PEDAL POLARITY)` setting to switch between [negative (default) and positive pedal polarity](http://www.haydockmusic.com/reviews/sustain_pedal_polarity.html), or otherwise reverse the pedal's up/down behavior
 - New `HM (HOLD PEDAL MODE)` setting to change the part's response to the hold pedal
   - `OFF`: pedal has no effect